+The Office’s JFK, Jr. Institute supports Disability Studies through various initiatives such as a Disability Studies Lecture Series and scholarship money for students.
 Historically, the Office of the University Dean has also administered undergraduate certificate programs in Disability Studies at Lehman College, NYC College of Technology and LaGuardia Community College.
 The University Dean for Health and Human Services served as the Executive Officer of the Society for Disability Studies from 2007 to 2010.

-CUNY's Certificate in Wellness Coaching is a non-credit certificate program offered by the Office that prepares students to apply the principles of wellness and wellness coaching to their own life, as well as in their work environment and community.
+CUNY's Certificate in Wellness Coaching was a non-credit certificate program offered by the Office that prepared students to apply the principles of wellness and wellness coaching to their own life, as well as in their work environment and community.
 This certificate is designed to provide students with the foundational knowledge and tools to encourage self-awareness and lifestyle change among people living with mental health disabilities who are experiencing co-occurring health issues.
 Eighteen students who work as staff in mental health agencies began the Certificate in fall 2011 following a successful pilot cohort in spring 2010.

 Wellness, Recovery and Support was the topic for a Disability Studies Lecture Series event held on November 14, 2011.
 Renowned speakers included Dr. Neal Cohen (Hunter College), Dr. Hunter McQuistion (St.Luke's & Roosevelt Hospital/Columbia University), Peggy Swarbrick <pdf> (CSPNJ), and Jody Silver <pdf> (NYC DOHMH).